The Heelers Diaries

 My own assessment of these things must be taken in context with how much I would love the apparitions to be true.

-When I have sought to devise a conspiracy theory around them, the only thing I could come up was some sort of hypnosis.
+When I have sought to devise a conspiracy theory around them, the only thing I could come up with, was some sort of hypnosis being used to induce visions by human orchestrators of what would amount to a pious fraud.

 I postulated that a faction within Catholicism might have been seduced by the false idea of promoting the ancient faith through a lie.